Kashmiri Muslims: Dogra Regime

 The 100 year Dogra regime turned out to be a disaster for the Muslim peasantry of Kashmir Valley.
-Walter Lawrence described the conditions of the Valley's peasantry as being 'desperate' and noted that the Valley's peasantry attributed their miseries to the Maharajah's deputies rather than the rulers themselves.
-The state officials apparently kept the rulers from knowing the conditions of the Muslim peasantry in the Valley.
+Walter Lawrence described the conditions of the Kashmir Valley's peasantry as being 'desperate' and noted that the valley's peasantry attributed their miseries to the Maharajah's deputies rather than the rulers themselves.
+The state officials apparently kept the rulers from knowing the conditions of the Muslim peasantry in the Kashmir Valley.

-Lawrence in particular criticized the state officials who belonged to the Kashmiri Brahmins community.
+Lawrence in particular criticized the state officials who belonged to the Kashmiri Pandit community.
 Lawrence provided evidence that while many of the Kashmiri Pandit officials may have been individually gentle and intelligent, as a body they were cruel and oppressive.
 Scholar Ayesha Jalal states that the Maharajahs nurtured ties with Kashmiri Pandits and their Dogra kinsfolk in Jammu to trample on the rights of their subjects.
 Christopher Snedden also states that the Kashmiri Muslims were often exploited by the Kashmiri Pandit officials.

-Wingate and Lawrence spent many months in the rural hinterland of Kashmir and in an unprecedented manner brought to the fore the tensions that underlay Kashmiri society between the interests of the Hindu Kashmiri Brahmins community and the numerically preponderant Kashmiri Muslim cultivators.
+Wingate and Lawrence spent many months in the rural hinterland of Kashmir and in an unprecedented manner brought to the fore the tensions that underlay Kashmiri society between the interests of the Hindu Kashmiri Pandit community and the numerically preponderant Kashmiri Muslim cultivators.
 However, while both acknowledged the oppression of Kashmiri Muslims, the solutions offered by Lawrence and Wingate differed from each other.
-While both acknowledged the responsibility of the Kashmiri Brahmin community in exacerbating the situation of the Muslim cultivating classes, Wingate was far more uncompromising in demanding that the privileges of the Pandit community be eliminated.
+While both acknowledged the responsibility of the Kashmiri Pandit community in exacerbating the situation of the Muslim cultivating classes, Wingate was far more uncompromising in demanding that the privileges of the Pandit community be eliminated.
 However, Lawrence proposed to provide relief to Kashmir's cultivating class without eliminating the privileges of the Kashmiri Pandits.

-Gawasha Nath Kaul described the poor conditions of the Valley's Muslim population in his book Kashmir Then And Now and in it he wrote that 90 percent of Muslim households were mortgaged to Hindu moneylenders.
+Gawasha Nath Kaul described the poor conditions of the Kashmir Valley's Muslim population in his book Kashmir Then And Now and in it he wrote that 90 percent of Muslim households were mortgaged to Hindu moneylenders.
 Muslims were non-existent in the State's civil administration and were barred from officer positions in the military.